JonathanPierce/Algae/README.md

 1. Clone the algae repo.
 2. Set up a corpus.
 See the section below.
-3. Make sure that clang and libclang are installed (along with python binding).
+3. Make sure that clang and libclang are installed (along with python binding) (sudo apt-get install clang libclang-dev && sudo pip install clang).
 Many built-in processors require this.
 4. Set up your detectors and configuration file.

 Then, run algae as follows from your algae folder: